 International applicants: February 15

 Applicants to the Graduate Certificate in Health Policy may apply directly through the SOPHAS Express application.
 SOPHAS Express is meant to facilitate the collection of common application materials and general information.
-In addition to the SOPHAS Express application, all applicants will be required to complete a short application to the IU Graduate CAS application system (select IUPUI campus) at the link by clicking below.

 Graduate Record Examination (GRE)

 GRE scores are not required for admission.
 To strengthen the application, GRE scores are strongly recommended if the cumulative GPA from all undergraduate institutions attended is below 3.0.
 Official GRE test scores taken within the past 5 years are acceptable.
 Applicants must submit GRE scores to SOPHAS Express.

 The admission committee does not list expected minimum scores.